nflsilva/nds-gbabf/README.md

 ## How to add support for more cartridges?
 When programming for the Nintendo DS, you may notice that *libnds* provides a convenient pointer to [GBAROM](https://libnds.devkitpro.org/memory_8h.html#ab537cce395920f11baf640d5d7451fa7).
 This is a pointer to an array of 16bit words, composing the ROM from *slot-2* cartridge.

-In this example we read a word from *slot-2* ROM and then write it back to cartridge.
+In this example, we read a word from *slot-2* ROM and then write it back to cartridge.

 ``` C
 uint16_t word = GBAROM[address];